kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 As can be seen by looking at the index of the DataFrame (very first column with integer values from 0 to 11), there are a total of 12 rows in the DataFrame right now.
 However, there were only 8 different setups that were created in total.
-The additional 4 rows come from the setups, that use a `fine_tune` value of 2.
+The additional 4 rows come from the setups that use a `fine_tune` value of 2.
 The first epoch of all setups with *fine_tune == 2* is of no interest to us, and so we only keep the second epoch for these setups.
 The results of the first epoch for these setups can not be compared to the first epoch of any setup